-Regular participation in sport and physical activity is good for your health.
+Regular participation in sport and physical activity is good for your physical and mental health.

 It decreases the risk of stroke, cardiovascular disease, diabetes and obesity, and reduces the likelihood of falls and injury.
 It builds stronger and more cohesive neighbourhoods and communities and reduce social isolation and loneliness.